| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 So, during the pregnancy period, a mother needs more iron than other stages of life.
 As the baby grows, the body requires more iron to carry oxygen to support the healthy brain development in the fetus.

 Due to lack of iron, the symptoms like fatigue, weakness, dizziness and breathlessness may appear.
-It it is untreated it may increase the risk of preterm birth, low birth weight, poor fetal brain development and several maternal anemia.
+If left untreated it may increase the risk of preterm birth, low birth weight, poor fetal brain development and several maternal anemia.

 But, if early antenatal iron supplementation be initiated including dietary improvements, routine screening, it can reduce the risks.
 In this article you will find-out the guide why iron matters during pregnancy, warning signs, best iron-rich foods and how to protect both mother and baby from iron deficiency.